inforlife/process/issues/enhancements.md

 ## Title
 Few words that identify the enhancement.

-An example of name is `Minify the form when displaying the results`.
+An example of a name is `Minify the form when displaying the results`.

 ## Description
 A summary of the current (interface) design downside.
 When possible, the description should link back to the card that originally implemented the feature.

-An example of description is
+An example of a description is

+{% highlight yaml %}
+When user see the search results, the form is minified so more results are displayed in a single screen (specially on mobile).

+This enhances [display search result].
+{% endhighlight %}

 The search form does not minify when results are displayed and, due to its size, it may be difficult to notice the results are displayed below it.
 This enhances [display results].